Case study · Catalog migration

 Research first.
 No guesses.
 Every risky change reversible.

-The system searches for product photos on its own, sticks to a trusted list of sources, keeps a record of what it found, and flags anything unclear for a quick human look.
-The catalog can fill in its own pictures.
+Apps that auto-find product photos grab whatever looks close.
+Ours only pulls from a trusted list of sources, keeps a record of where every image came from, and flags anything unclear for a human look.

 One-click undo